What is the Difference Between IP67 And IP68?

 Pros:

-• Can withstand water immersion beyond 1 meter depth for a longer duration.
+• Can withstand water immersion beyond 1-meter depth for a longer duration.

 • Offers complete protection against dust particles.